Alkaline Water Benefits

 The effect of daily consumption of 2 liters of electrolyzed water for 2 months on body composition and several physiological parameters in four obese subjects: a preliminary report.

-- Summary: Study examined four people who drank alkaline water made with a water ionizer for two months.
+- Summary: This study documented many potential benefits of alkaline water, including weight loss, detoxification, and improved bone health.
+To document alkaline water benefits for bone heath, this study examined four people who drank alkaline water made with a water ionizer for two months.
 The study examined two markers of bone loss: serum osteocalcin measures bone formation by osteoblasts.
 N-telopeptides and NTx measures bone resorption (loss) by osteoclasts.

 - Results: The study showed significant reductions in bone loss markers (N-telopeptides and NTx) for all four test subjects There was no significant effect on bone formation (serum osteocalcin)